lbechberger/LTN-in-Conceptual-Spaces/README.md

 In this repository, we use LTNs to learn concepts in a conceptual space.

 Copyright of "logictensornetworks.py" is retained by Luciano Serafini and Artur d'Avila Garcez.
+The files in `data/Schockaert/` were created based on data downloadable from (https://www.cs.cf.ac.uk/semanticspaces/) and reported in Joaquín Derrac and Steven Schockaert.
+Inducing semantic relations from conceptual spaces: a data-driven approach to commonsense reasoning, Artificial Intelligence, vol. 228, pages 66-94, 2015.

 ## Requirements